Judy Clarke: Theodore Kaczynski

 In 1996, Federal Defender Quin Denvir filed papers asking U.S. District Judge Garland Burrell to appoint Clarke as his co-counsel for Ted Kaczynski who was accused of seven explosions connected to the Unabomber and faced the death penalty.
 Clarke and the defense made unsuccessful challenges to the search of Kaczynski's cabin and the statements he made after his capture.
 In addition, the defense began preparation for an insanity defense, which Kaczynski did not support.
 Kaczynski's brother David Kaczynski said of Clarke: "She had the ability to develop a relationship with Ted, and that was not one of his gifts.
 He does not connect easily or well with people."
 Moreover, he said, "I thought [that] she understands my brother as a human being who has significant issues and challenges and mental problems, who's done something terrible but is still on the level of a human being."
 About the time of jury selection, Kaczynski moved to dismiss his lawyers, but that motion was denied.
-The day before the trial was to begin, Kaczynski pleaded guilty to avoid the death penalty, and was sentenced to life in prison without parole, serving his sentence at ADX Florence.
+The day before the trial was to begin, Kaczynski pleaded guilty in order to prevent his counsel from portraying him legally insane.
+After his guilty plea, the judge sentenced Kaczynski to life in prison without parole, serving his sentence at ADX Florence.
 Later Kaczynski was quoted describing Judy Clarke as "a bitch on wheels and a sicko."